vuestorefront/vue-storefront/docs/guide/cookbook/data-import.md

   migration : complete

 ```
-You may also watch it in [bash playback](https://asciinema.org/a/C9z7daIJAog0xPhNlzwoHhBl4)
+:vhs: You may also watch it in [bash playback :movie_camera:](https://asciinema.org/a/C9z7daIJAog0xPhNlzwoHhBl4)

 3. In order to verify whether mapping is successfully done or not, you may send a `curl` request against Elasticsearch API as follows :
 ```bash